Institutes for the Achievement of Human Potential: Others

-Doctors Martha Farrell Erickson and Karen Marie Kurz-Riemer wrote that IAHP "capitalized on the desires of members of the 'baby boom' generation to maximize their children's intellectual potential" and "encouraged parents to push their infants to develop maximum brain power".
-But most contemporary child development experts "described many aspects of the program as useless and perhaps even harmful".
+Martha Farrell Erickson, PhD, and Karen Marie Kurz-Riemer, MEd, wrote that the Better Baby Institute, which is now part of IAHP, "capitalized on the desires of members of the 'baby boom' generation to maximize their children's intellectual potential" and "encouraged parents to push their infants to develop maximum brain power."
+They wrote, "Among his most often-discussed and controversial methods was to expose infants as young as 3 months to flashcards with pictures of letters, numbers, shapes, colors, and even famous historical figures and works of art."
+They continued, "there were no published studies of the program’s effectiveness and most child development experts at the time described many aspects of the program as useless and perhaps even harmful."

 Kathleen Quill concluded that "professionals" have nothing to learn from pattern therapy.
 Pavone and Ruggieri have written that pattern therapy does not have an important role in treatment.
 Neurologist Steven Novella has characterized pattern therapy as being based on a discarded theory and a "false cure".
 He also wrote that IAHP's unsubstantiated claims can cause both financial and emotional damage.
 While detailing criticism of pattern therapy, Robards also wrote that the therapy caused pediatricians and therapists to recognize that early intervention programs are necessary.

 The American Academy of Pediatrics and other organizations have criticized the IAHP's claims of effectiveness, theoretical basis and the demands placed on parents by IAHP programs.
 Early studies originating from IAHP appeared to show some value of their program but were later criticized as significantly flawed.
 Kenneth Kavale and Mark Mostert have written that later studies they believe to have better design and more objectivity have shown pattern therapy "to be practically without merit".

 In their book Controversial Issues in Special Education, Garry Hornby, Jean Howard and Mary Atkinson state the program also includes "gagging" in which the child breathes into a plastic bag until gasping for breath.
 This is based on the belief that it will cause maximum use of the lungs and thus maximize oxygen circulation to the brain.
 The book concludes that pattern therapy is ineffective and potentially damaging to the functioning of families.